microsoft/coyote/docs/_learn/ref/Microsoft.Coyote/Configuration/WithMaxSchedulingSteps.md

 title: WithMaxSchedulingSteps
 permalink: /learn/ref/Microsoft.Coyote/Configuration/WithMaxSchedulingSteps
 ---
-# Configuration.WithMaxSchedulingSteps method
+# Configuration.WithMaxSchedulingSteps method (1 of 2)

-Updates the configuration with the specified number of scheduling steps to explore per iteration (for both fair and unfair schedulers) during systematic testing.
+Updates the configuration with the specified number of maximum scheduling steps to explore per iteration during systematic testing.
+The [`MaxUnfairSchedulingSteps`](MaxUnfairSchedulingSteps) is assigned the *maxSteps* value, whereas the [`MaxFairSchedulingSteps`](MaxFairSchedulingSteps) is assigned a value using the default heuristic, which is 10 * *maxSteps*.

 ```csharp
 public Configuration WithMaxSchedulingSteps(uint maxSteps)